Financial Advisor Shortage: The Decline of Younger Advisors & Future of the Industry

 The financial advisory industry has struggled to attract and retain younger talent, particularly those from Gen Z. A report from the Financial Conduct Authority (FCA) highlights a staggering 60% decline in advisors under the age of 25 since 2022.
 This drop-off isn’t just a coincidence—it signals a deeper issue in how the profession is perceived by younger generations.

-Several factors contribute to this trend:
+Several factors contribute to this wealth management trend::

 • Perception of the Profession